-Parent participation is a valuable component to the student learning and the culture at CTEC.
-Parents are asked to participate in the evaluation process of student integrated projects each semester.
-Parents and community members are invited to engage with students as they present their findings to industry, giving students crucial feedback in the process of strengthen their ability to investigate and respond to authentic and complex questions.
 Through grade level parent workshops, families are provided with knowledge specific to their child's college and career opportunities that encourage shared communication.
-Workshops. address challenging topics such as state academic standards, our local academic assessments, and how to monitor student progress, and academic resources to support student learning.
+Workshops address challenging topics such as state academic standards, our local academic assessments, how to monitor student progress, and how to access academic resources to support student learning, such as the Extended Learning Program.

 CTEC believes parents are crucial in the evaluation of CTEC's academic program, as well as future direction.
-CTEC Parent Advisory Committee is made up of parents and guardians of CTEC students who work alongside staff to identify academic resources and program to be implemented to support CTEC's mission statement and aid students in their pursuit of the vision statement.
+CTEC's Parent Advisory Committee is made up of parents and guardians of CTEC students who work alongside staff to identify academic resources and program to be implemented to support CTEC's mission statement and aid students in their pursuit of the vision statement.
+The PAC also serves CTEC in the development of its annual LCAP, providing valuable insight into the needs of their students.
+In the Spring the PAC supports the development of CTEC's Safe School Plan.
+Families also have the ability to participate in the Charter SELPA Community Advisory Committee, to communicate concerns for our special education population and support the development of program to increase their academic success.
+CTEC meets in the fall annually with our Title 1 families to communicate CTEC's academic program, identify resources to support families and students under Title I and address concerns brought to CTEC staff through our Title I meetings.
 CTEC has an open door policy, that encourages parents/guardians to visit CTEC's campus to participate in their students' education, by expressing their concerns/appreciations with staff that are investing into the future of their children.
 CTEC's Impact Team create a bridge to close the gap between a rigorous education program and the complexities of a student's home environment, by developing a partnership to enhance student learning for high risk populations.